Academy for Careers in Television and Film—LIC (CTE in video and film production and is an ASD Nest site).

 Manhattan Hunter Science High School

-yes, he's in 9th grade as of March 2025
+Is this the school your child attends now? yes, he's in 9th grade as of March 2025

 Please write a review of your experience